peterjurich/technicalwriting/notes/technical writers hq.md

 Avoid phrases that use no or not, esp in quantity
     * ex.
 No fewer than > at least; no more than > At most Delete negative adverbs

+#Technical Verification
+Confirming that technical documentation is accurate Involves review by SMEs.
+Reviews are non-negotiable Integrity of review process is ultimately the TW's responsibility - even though reviewers have little time to review your doc.
+Must be an ongoing process
+## Why necessary?
+We all have blind spots, make assumptions about audience, SMEs have blindspots Verifications are very important in non-GUI features such as command line interfaces, APIs, etc, or other things that lack UI More complexity = more need for QA
+## Who performs it?
+* SMEs
+* engineers who worked on product
+* Product managers
+* Customer-facing personel
+* QA team
+## Types of reviews
+* Spot review: confirm your understanding of feature/issue w/SME, can be done over email
+* Draft reviews
+* QA reviews
+* Review mtgs: labor intensive and happen when critique is harsh
+## When to perform?
+Don't wait for review process
+Send drafts pften
+## ****How to get good review?
+Build relationship btw docs and eng team
+Estab. relationships btw you and engineering team
+Show interest in development mtgs.
+Ask intelligent questions and don't be intimidated** Assign specif roles, communicate priorities and goals, divide up into single small tasks if possible.
+You'll more likely get deeper reviews
+Work within their workflow.
+Set a firm deadline, send reminders beforee deadlines and after if necessary.
+Keep pressure on.
+Public shaming might be needed.
+Review the review.
+How did it go?
+How can it improve?

+ # QA in Tech Review
+ QA can explain odd feature behavior
+ Can help you understand better
+ Can loan a test environment
+ Can review your docu
+ Can test procedures, but simple procedures are probably fine for you to test yourself.
+Only involve QA if procedures are difficult to test (migration, fixing unstable systems)